matthew-tfs/mjcb.io/content/blog/00028-certificate-authority-windows-server-2019-part-6.md

 ]
 date: "2020-03-09T19:07:00"
 author: "Matthew Burr"
-summary: "Certificates are not always one size fits all for an organization, but luckily it is fairly easy to customize the Certificates that are deployed to your organization."
+summary: "Certificates are not always one size fits all for an organization, but luckily it is easy to customize the Certificates that are deployed to your organization."
 tags: [
     "ADCS",
     "Guides",